fmilburn3/Distance_Sensor_HC-SR04/README.md

 * Object is not in sensor field
 * Sometimes the results are just spurious.... take multiple readings

+See the Wiki for a photo showing how easy it can be to set up.

 It can be fairly accurate (depending on your needs), but the coarseness of the beam limits resolution.
 It's a inexpensive little sensor that works well for the cost - have fun with it.